ABOUT THE COMMUNITY

 ABOUT THE PROJECT

-In September 2016, volunteers and staff from GRID and partner organizations Gham Power and Digo Bikas Institute arrived in the remote village of Dhapchung after a long, bumpy bus ride and a trek up the hillside, a trip that took 15 hours total!
-We received a warm welcome from Dhapchung community members upon our arrival, and spent the next four days immersed in the village, getting to know and working alongside its 200 residents.
+In September 2016, volunteers and staff from GRID Alternatives and partner organizations Gham Power and Digo Bikas Institute arrived in the remote village of Dhapsung after a long, bumpy bus ride and a trek up the hillside, a trip that took 15 hours total!
+We received a warm welcome from Dhapsung community members upon our arrival, and spent the next four days immersed in the village, getting to know and working alongside its 200 residents.

 Electricity will provide a safer, more affordable lighting option for homes; give students and teachers access to the internet and other electronic resources to accelerate their learning; charge cell phones and other devices cheaply and locally; and provide local businesses and entrepreneurs with the tools they need to be successful.